jecki/ts2python/docs/Validation.rst

 individual items as required or not required.
 (See `PEP 655`_ for the details.)
-Static type checkers that do not evaluate the ``Required`` and ``NotRequired`` annotation will produce false results for TypedDicts that contain not required fields.
+Static type checkers that do not evaluate the ``Required`` and ``NotRequired`` annotation will produce false results for TypedDicts that contain not-required fields.

 Module :py:mod:`ts2python.json_validation` provides functions